 9. Chéticamp

 This Acadian community is known for its vibrant culture, arts and crafts, and stunning coastal scenery.
 Chéticamp is also a gateway to the northern part of Cape Breton Highlands National Park, offering excellent hiking and whale-watching opportunities.
+The nearby Gypsum Mine is a great trail and swim spot.

 10. Meat Cove